UCLA is a large university, and BIG means OPPORTUNITY.

 Theme Parks: The UCLA Central Ticket Office offers discounted tickets for students to theme parks, including Disneyland, Universal Studios Hollywood, Six Flags Magic Mountain and Knott’s Berry Farm.
 All of these parks require a car, but all are well worth the trip!

 The UCLA Career Center is dedicated to offering UCLA students opportunities to make thoughtful and deliberate career choices.
 The Career Center provides services and resources to help students choose and prepare for their careers, prepare and apply to graduate or professional school, learn job search skills, and find employment opportunities.

 The role of the Center is to act as an educational agency, rather than an employment agency.
 Ultimately your student is responsible for preparing for their career goals and securing their destinations.
 However, parents can play an important supportive role in this process – please join UCLA in ensuring our students maximize their potential and take advantage of the vast resources available to them.

 UCLA offers top-ranked academic programs at both the undergraduate and graduate levels.
-For undergraduates, our University’s prestigious program features 129 majors across five academic divisions and 81 minors, some part of our renowned graduate and professional schools.
+For undergraduates, our University’s prestigious program features over 125 majors across five academic divisions and over 90 minors, some part of our renowned graduate and professional schools.
 To explore UCLA’s diverse academic offerings, visit our list of majors and minors and directory of academic departments and resources.

 Academic Counseling and Advising